itaki/rudi/README.md

 The logging level is set using the LOG_LEVEL environment variable.

-The easiest way set this quickly is to padd to the command line:
+The easiest way set this quickly is to add to the command line:

     `LOG_LEVEL=DEBUG ./dev.sh `